Best Mattresses & Pillows For Migraines

 The primary material used to make memory foam is polyurethane.
 Most memory foams contain other chemicals as well that increase the viscosity and density.
 Prolonged exposure to some of these chemicals has been linked to symptoms including headaches and respiratory issues.

-All foams, both natural and synthetic, contain chemical ingredients but some mattress companies adhere to strict standards to ensure the materials they use are made without volatile organic compounds (VOCs), heavy metals, formaldehyde, CFCs, and other harmful chemicals.
 If you’re shopping for a memory foam mattress, choose one that carries a CertiPUR-US® certification.
 Oeko-Tex Standards set limits for harmful chemicals as well and mattresses that contain latex should meet the Global Organic Latex Standard (GOLS).

 When it comes to choosing a mattress, the primary concern for migraine sufferers is support.
 Research shows that interrupted sleep can trigger a migraine, though the exact connection isn’t fully understood.
 Quality sleep requires both comfort and support, so look for a mattress that suits your preferences for firmness and construction but that also supports proper spine alignment.